 Aside from earning ETH rewards, staking is designed for those who want to be part of the community actively building the foundation of the new Ethereum.

 You help the network grow and contribute toward a decentralised world.
 If this kind of work aligns with your ideology, it might be your main reason to stake.

 Drawbacks of staking Ethereum

-Before getting started, weigh potential drawbacks that include:
+Before getting started, weigh potential drawbacks that include the following:

 - You must lock up your ETH.
-You can’t access your ETH until the Ethereum mainnet merges with the Beacon Chain, which should happen in late 2021.
+You can't access your ETH until the developers make another upgrade after the Merge.

 - You can lose ETH.
 If you're offline for more than 50% of the epoch time or make mistakes, it can cost you.
 How much you lose depends on your impact on the network.
 Let's say you and more than two-thirds of validators are offline.
 You could progressively lose up to 50% of your stake over 21 days.
 After 21 days, you might be kicked out of the validator pool.